Today, we are going to share with you how to grow your CPF investment money in a no-brainer way.

 Our “The Systematic Trader” can help you to pinpoint which company to trade in and when to get out too.
 We do conduct previews almost weekly, do email to cyrus[at]collinseow.com to find out more.

-There’s 439 CPF approved stocks.
+There’s 430 CPF approved stocks to trade on.
 Here’s the list of CPF approved shares, you need to click on “View All CPF Investment Scheme” when you are on the page.
-From this list you can use it to trade using our Systematic Trader system.
+From the list you can use it to trade using our Systematic Trader system.

 So here you go, the “CPF Investment: Passive Income Guide for All Singaporeans”.